dgroomes/stackoverflow-look-back/README.md

 * `src/firefox-manifest-v2/`
     * Code that supports a Manifest V2 web extension developed for Firefox.

-There is one library dependency for the project: <https://github.com/dgroomes/web-extension-framework>.
-The *web-extension-framework* is an RPC-centric web extension framework that was originally developed as part of the *Look Back Tool* codebase.
+There is one library dependency for the project: <https://github.com/dgroomes/browser-extension-framework>.
+The *BrowserExtensionFramework* is an RPC-centric web extension framework that was originally developed as part of the *Look Back Tool* codebase.

 The extension has been verified to work in the checked `[x]` browsers: